BMG

 Who the hell is Spectre General?!

 For reasons unknown but said to be contractual, Kick Axe couldn’t release their own song under their own name, so Proffer invented Spectre General, and that’s how they’re credited in Transformers: The Movie.
 The band didn’t even know about it.
-They had two songs on the original 10 track album: “Hunger”, and a new song called “Nothing’s Gonna Stand In Our Way”, written for their next record Welcome to the Club.
+They had two songs on the original 10 track album: “Hunger”, and a new song called “Nothing’s Gonna Stand In Our Way”, a cover version (John Farnham original) intended for the next record Welcome to the Club.

 Perhaps it’s the familiarity of the King Kobra recording, but this version of “Hunger” does stand in its shadow.
 Both Mark (Marcie) Free and George Criston are stellar vocalists, and the Free version just had more…weight.
 Kick Axe’s original is heavier and chunkier, so perhaps in that way it’s actually superior.
 “Nothing’s Gonna Stand in Our Way” is an upbeat number, hook-laden, with the trademark Kick Axe “chug” and backing vocals.
 It’s pretty essential to have both these tracks to augment a Kick Axe collection.